Highlander: The Series season 1

 The first season of the international fantasy series Highlander: The Series, part of the Highlander franchise, consisted of 22 episodes produced between 1992 and 1993, and began airing on October 3, 1992 in broadcast syndication.
 Highlander: The Series follows the adventures of Duncan MacLeod, a 400-year-old Immortal who can only die if he is beheaded; conflict inevitably finds him because he is part of the Gathering, an ongoing battle in which all Immortals have to fight and behead each other until only one is left.
 The season was released on DVD as a nine-disc boxed set on November 12, 2002 by Anchor Bay Entertainment.
-It is also available at the online video on demand service Hulu, a joint venture between NBC and Fox Broadcasting Company.
+As of October 2025, It is also available on the streaming services Prime Video and Peacock.